mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

 When we extend from ``LTI``, we only need to specify the parameter values that are different from the default values.
 In this case, we specify that there is one state and one input.
 Then we specify `A` and `B` as 1x1 matrices.
-Finally, since we have an input we need to provide an equation for it.
-The input can, in general, be time-varying so we don't represent it as a parameter but rather with an equation.
+Finally, since we have an input, we need to provide an equation for it.
+The input can, in general, be time-varying so we don't represent it as a parameter, but rather with an equation.
 Note that in the equation:

 .. code-block:: modelica